nullx-dev/AVR-W5100/README.md

 # AVR-W5100
 A simple easy-to-use library for Wiznet W5100 Ethernet controller for AVR Microcontrollers

+Tested on ATMega328P, can be easily ported to all SPI-enabled AVR microcontrollers by editing the ```W51_regFunc.c``` file.

+Supported protocols are TCP and UDP, maximum 4 open sockets.

+**This library is only for W5100, not W5500**

+All examples are located in the example directory.

 # Function Descriptions
 ## W5100 Initialization Functions